 Troubling Myths

-Myth #1: Elimination of penny means higher prices.
+Myth #1: Eliminating the penny means higher prices.

 When these factors are included, there is no net change in prices, on average.
-Indeed, a recent study by Robert Whaples, chairman of the Economics Department at Wake Forest University, confirmed that rounding is neutral.
+A recent study by Robert Whaples, Chairman of the Economics Department at Wake Forest University, confirmed that rounding is neutral.

 Myth #2: People will be stuck with useless pennies.